Relative Perturbation Theory for Quadratic Hermitian Eigenvalue Problem: Numerical examples

-Note that for $0 < \nu <1$, $K\succ0$ and the QEP \eqref{eq:gyro1} is hyperbolic (but not overdamped).
-Then the corresponding linearization $A-\lambda B$ is positive definite and bound \eqref{Hypersintheta} for hyperbolic QEPs can be also applied.
-On the contrary, for $\nu>1$, the QEP \eqref{eq:gyro1} is not hyperbolic, and then bound \eqref{Hypersintheta} can not be used.
+Note that for $0 < \nu <1$, $K\succ0$ and \eqref{eq:gyro1} is hyperbolic (but not overdamped).
+Then the corresponding linearization $A-\lambda B$ is positive definite and bound \eqref{Hypersintheta} for hyperbolic QEPs can also be applied.
+On the contrary, for $\nu>1$, \eqref{eq:gyro1} is not hyperbolic, and then bound \eqref{Hypersintheta} is not valid.